-You can view a topo map of the area online.
-Use the buttons on the right side of the map viewer to change scale and move around.
-The Nature Conservancy has a fishing map of its waters, and CalTrout has a downloadable map showing the streams in the whole Shasta region.
-There is a chapter on the McCloud in "Flyfisher's Guide to Northern California", Seth Norman, and also one in "Flyfisher's Guide to California", Greg Vinci, both published by Wilderness Adventures Press.
+Here is a link to the Google Map.
+CalTrout has a downloadable map showing the streams in the whole Shasta region.
+There is a chapter on the McCloud in "Flyfisher's Guide to Northern California", Seth Norman, Wilderness Adventures Press.